UNCLASSIFIED (U)

 a.
 Employees and contractors must familiarize themselves with posts listed as critical for HUMINT threat on the SETL at least annually.

 b.
 Employees and contractors must immediately report any contacts with individuals of any nationality under circumstances referred to in 12 FAM 262.1, paragraph b.
 In general, employee reporting should occur within one business day after such contact has occurred.
 If unable to report within this time frame, or unsure about the need to report at all, employees at post should notify the RSO or PSO as soon as practicable.
 If the RSO/PSO is unavailable, notify the DCM.
-Domestically, employees must promptly notify either DS/ICI/CI or the security office of their parent agency, as appropriate.
+Domestically, employees must promptly notify either DS/DO/CI or the security office of their parent agency, as appropriate.

 c.
 Employees to whom these regulations apply must use Form DS-1887, Foreign Contact Report (available on E-Forms), to report all contacts for which reports are required under 12 FAM 262.1, paragraph b.
 If the official duty station is a U.S. mission abroad, the report must be submitted to either the RSO or PSO.
-If the official duty station is in the United States, employees and contractors of the Department must send the Foreign Contact Report to DS/ICI/CI.
+If the official duty station is in the United States, employees and contractors of the Department must send the Foreign Contact Report to DS/DO/CI.
 Form DS-1887 is encrypted when transmitted and is secure as any online banking transaction an employee may conduct via the Internet.
-The form will be sent to a DS Special Agent in DS/ICI/CI responsible for the employee’s region.
+The form will be sent to a DS Special Agent in DS/DO/CI responsible for the employee’s region.
 A paper copy of Form DS-1887 may be submitted when there is no access to the Department OpenNet.

 d.
 Failure to comply with 12 FAM 262.1, paragraph b, Policy, for any reason may initiate a DS review of the circumstances leading to the non-compliance.
 DS will determine whether, considering all facts available upon receipt of the initial information, it is in the interests of the national security to suspend the employee’s access to classified information on an interim basis until sufficient information is available to determine whether access to classified information will be reinstated or the employee’s clearance will be revoked.
 DS may also refer such cases to the Bureau of Human Resource’s Office of Employee Relations (GTM/ER) for the appropriate administrative action, as required.